Line-Search Filter Differential Dynamic Programming for Optimal Control with Nonlinear Equality Constraints: Filter Differential Dynamic Programming

 \subsection{Backward Pass}

-The backward pass computes the first and perturbed second derivatives of $V^t$ around the current iterate $\bar{\mathbf{w}}$, denoted by $\bar{V}^t_x\in\mathbb{R}^{1\times n_x}$ and $\hat{V}^t_{xx}\in\mathbb{R}^{n_x \times n_x}$, backwards in time.
-Next, an update rule is derived using a \emph{perturbed} Newton step applied to the KKT conditions of \eqref{eq:ipddpminmax}.
+The backward pass computes the first and perturbed second derivatives of $V^t$ around the current iterate $\bar{\mathbf{w}}$, denoted by $\bar{V}^t_x\in\mathbb{R}^{1\times n_x}$ and $P_t\in\mathbb{R}^{n_x \times n_x}$, backwards in time.
+Next, an update rule is derived using a \emph{perturbed} Newton step applied to the stationarity condition of \eqref{eq:ipddpminmax}.
 The perturbation allows us to establish local convergence of FilterDDP in Sec. \ref{sec:proofconvergence}.

 \paragraph*{Notation} For a function $h \in \{\ell, f, c, L, Q^t\}$ and $y \in \{x, u\}$, let $\bar{h}^{t}_{y} \coloneqq \nabla_{y} h(\bar{x}_t, \bar{u}_t, \bar{\phi}_t)$.
 We use similar notation for second derivatives of $h$.
 Furthermore, let $\bar{h}^{t} \coloneqq h(\bar{x}_t, \bar{u}_t, \bar{\phi}_t)$.